pinskylab/Premnas-biaculeatus/README.md

-# Premnas biaculeatus
+# Isolation-by-distance and isolation-by-oceanography in Maroon Anemonefish (Amphiprion biaculeatus)

 Data files and analysis for the manuscript "Isolation-by-distance and isolation-by-oceanography in Maroon Anemonefish (Amphiprion biaculeatus)" focused on estimating the larval dispersal kernels of Amphiprion biaculeatus (formerly named Premnas biaculeatus) using Isolation-by-Distance genetic estimates and comparing genetic differentiation to probability of dispersal based on oceanographic simulations.

-Note: the species was classified as Premnas biaculeatus when analyses and the original manuscript were drafted.
+Note: the species was classified as Premnas biaculeatus when analyses were run and the original manuscript were drafted.
 The authors noted that the species was re-classified into the genus Amphiprion during the revision process.
 Objects in the R code may still be named according to the genus Premnas (using the species shorthand PRBI).

 The repository is organized in the following folders: